OP-Engineering/op-sqlite/docs/docs/api.md

 Wraps the code inside in a transaction.
 Any error thrown inside of the transaction body function will ROLLBACK the transaction.

 If you want to execute a large set of commands as fast as possible you should use the `executeBatch` method, it wraps all the commands in a transaction for you and has less overhead.
+Using prepared statements for writes inside a transaction is discouraged, you gain very little performance when writting to the database and they are not part of the internal lock mechanism of op-sqlite.

 ```tsx
 await db.transaction((tx) => {